A Geordie’s Travel Guide to Newcastle: Dacia Magic Weekend Special

-Over the past few years the North East and in particular Newcastle has played host to some fabulous sporting events including hosting qualifying matches for the 2012 Olympics, the spectacle that was the Rugby World Cup in 2014, and of course we can’t forget Brendon Foster’s greatest half marathon in the world, which sees over 50,000 professionals such as Mo Farrah and novices like myself descending on the city to take part in the Great North Run every single year.
+Over the past few years, the North East and in particular Newcastle has played host to some fabulous sporting events.
+Including Dacia Magic Weekend, hosting qualifying matches for the 2012 Olympics.
+The spectacle that was the Rugby World Cup in 2014, and of course we can’t forget Brendon Foster’s greatest half marathon in the world.
+Which sees over 50,000 professionals such as Mo Farrah and novices like myself descending on the city to take part in the Great North Run every single year.

-With over 65,000 excited Rugby fans expected to descend on the City it’ll be an experience to remember.
-Newcastle, famed for it’s nightlife, Ant & Dec, Alan Shearer and girls not wearing coats, it is sure to capture your heart over this magic weekend.
+With over 65,000 excited Rugby fans expected to descend on the City, it’ll be an experience to remember.
+Newcastle, famed for its nightlife, Ant & Dec, Alan Shearer and girls not wearing coats.
+It is sure to capture your heart over this Dacia magic weekend.

 With 12 teams, 6 matches, over 2 days.
 Are you in?
 If you’ve not already you can get your tickets for the weekend here.

-For now though, the Magic Geordie guide to one truly Magic Weekend.
+For now though, the Magic Geordie guide to one truly Dacia Magic Weekend.

 If you’re looking for luxury settings in the city centre the first port of call is the iconic Malmaison.
-As you awaken and draw back the curtains let the views of the Tyne, the Baltic and the Millenium Bridge (known affectionately by locals as the Whey Eye) greet you with a big Geordie Good Morning.
+As you awaken and draw back the curtains let the views of the Tyne, the Baltic and the Millenium Bridge.
+(Known affectionately by locals as the Whey Eye) greet you with a big Geordie Good Morning this Dacia Magic Weekend.

 Alternatively, hop on the Quaylink yellow bus which serves the Quayside and city centre and will have you at the ground in less than 5 minutes.